freeCodeCamp/guide/pages/docs/certificates-guide/prefilter-json/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Prefilter JSON"
+title: "Prefilter JSON"
+parent: "certificates-guide"
 ---

 The **filter()** method creates a new array with all elements that pass the test implemented by the provided function.